Hubmakerlabs/aztec-examples/hello/hello.md

 Public functions are executed as part of the protocol, so the total cost of operations is important, which is measured in gas.

-We can compile and then calculate the gates required for this private function.
+We can compile and then calculate the gates required for the private function, `div_prv`.
+To see gas for the public function, we will deploy the contract and call `div_exe`.

 ## Building the project
 ### Compile the contract